 COST

 One potential downside of 5G is the cost – and we mean both the cost to consumers and networks.
-With the need for a greater amount of infrastructure, the roll out costs of 5G are very high, and it’s possible those costs will in part be passed on to consumers.
+With the need for a greater amount of infrastructure, the roll out costs of 5G are very high, and some of these costs are inevitably passed on to consumers.

 PHONES